foundersandcoders/coursebook/src/course/syllabus/developer/project-1-test-deploy/project.md

 ### Stretch criteria

-- [ ] GitHub Actions CI setup to run your tests when you push
+- [ ] GitHub Actions CI setup to run your tests when you push.